 Using Neosporin in Survival

 People who find themselves in survival situations are often faced with the need to provide first aid.
 After all, in survival, wounds and cuts are not uncommon.
 Anything in such a situation can go wrong.
 For example, there is no fresh medicine at hand, and first aid is needed.
-In the case of wounds, decisions must be made quickly, and there is not always time to get to the drugstore to buy fresh drugs.
+In the case of wounds, decisions either to stitch them or use medical glue must be made quickly, and there is not always time to get to the drugstore to buy fresh drugs.
 In this case, Neosporin can be useful to you, which can be useful even a year after the expiration date.

 In addition to providing first aid, the Neosporin can be your savior in survival in a slightly different way.
 One of the ideas is to use uncontested, even if expired, as a tool to get the things you need.
 In a doomsday situation, first aid supplies will be one of the most popular products.
 For tubes of Neosporin of different sizes, you can get food for a month, a gun, or firewood from someone who is a prepared survivalist.
 So in the TEOTWAWKI situation, Neosporin can become a skyrocketing value for bartering items, and it is the survival antibiotic that can help protect my own family from infections.

 Even though Neosporin is one of the most common ways to prevent infection and treat skin infections, even this ointment has its own contraindications.